pippinbarr/cart253/topics/conditionals/introducing-conditionals.md

 ## `else if`

 One last thing!
-Sometimes we have more complicated decisions to make where there isn't just *one condition* but several.
+Sometimes we have more complicated decisions to make where there isn't just *one condition* but several depending on each other.
 Such as:

 > **If there is freezing rain, then I'm going to stay at home.
 Otherwise, if it's 12 degrees or warmer, I'll go for a walk.
 Otherwise, I'll go to the café.**